Skip to content

 While these smart shuttles are the first of their kind, Ericsson has also developed smart solutions for cities like Dallas, Fort Worth, Irving and Richardson.
 Netherlands has also opted for Ericsson to provide smart traffic solutions and infrastructure.
 While the shuttles are limited to a speed of just 24 Kmph, we may get to see faster connected cars in the future as connected transport gets more refined.

-Abhishek Bhatnagar, a known technology blogger & YouTuber from India.
-A Software Engineer by qualification, now he works as the editor-In-Chief, Webmaster, & Managing Director at Gadgets To Use.
-He runs a number of other technology websites as well.
+Abhishek Bhatnagar is a popular technology blogger & Tech YouTuber from India.
+A Software Engineer by qualification, he works as the Editor-in-Chief at Gadgets To Use.
+He runs several other technology websites as well.